CSA Wednesdays: Tomatoes & Eggplant + Eggplant "Bacon"

 Dry them out in the oven for several hours and what do you have?

-Eggplant “Bacon”, that’s what.
+Eggplant bacon, that’s what.

-Now don’t start munching on this stuff expecting a perfect match.
-(There is no perfect replacement for bacon.
-Ever.)
 It has a smoky, spicy flavor that reminds me of bacon.
 It’s fun to eat alone (like bacon) or put on a salad (like bacon) or on a sandwich (like bacon).
 See the uses for this?

 And if I were a vegetarian, I would make this every week.